Unity-Technologies/com.unity.integrations.shotgrid/Documentation~/troubleshooting.md

 # Troubleshooting
 ## Reporting Problems
-We are actively working on problems with the Shotgun package and are releasing new configs/engines/packages regularly.
+We are actively working on new and existing issues affecting the Shotgun package.

 In case you are blocked, please send the following data to us (#devs-shotgun):
 * Your Unity Editor log